Awelson/Blog/docs/STEM/twicecolder.md

 The answer to question 2 is only something that I recently discovered while reading the book ["Biostatistics: The Bare Essentials"](https://books.google.co.uk/books/about/Biostatistics.html?id=iiw6zwEACAAJ&redir_esc=y) by Norman and Streiner.

-In the first chapter, they discussed the different types of variables.
-The key difference between °C and g is that the former is an interval variable while the latter is a ratio variable.
-To properly explain the difference between these two types of variables let us go through the basics :
+In the first chapter, they discussed a conccept known as "level of measurement" and this refers to the different types of scales that we use to measure variables with.
+The key difference between °C and g is that they utilize two different scales.
+For sake of completion I will go over the basics of what variables are before moving on to "level of measurement".

 ### What is Data?

-In the context of biostatistics, a piece of **data** (or observation) consists of information regarding a particular **individual** sorted into **variables**.
+In the context of statistics, a piece of **data** (or observation) consists of information regarding a particular **individual** sorted into **variables**.

 - While **individual** usually refers to a particular person, in general it can refer to any object depending on the study.